Co-ment

-co-ment is an online word processor allowing collaborative writing and commenting.
+co-ment / COMT is a (no longer maintained) online word processor allowing collaborative writing and commenting.
 It was inspired by the software package stet, which was created to handle the GNU GPL version 3 online revision.
 It is free software, available under Affero GPL.

 Description

 Co-ment allows groups of users to collaboratively elaborate online texts.
 It offers a wiki-style editing environment, supporting many syntaxes, and allows some finely controlled layouts, including table or images.

 Its main interest is its comment feature, allowing users to attach their remarks to specific extracts of text, leading to a text building procedure based on strong and equipped debates.

 Advanced comment navigation features are also provided to help discover new annotations or go through the history of a debate.
 It's also possible to set up email alerts on text edits or new comments.

 Co-ment is fitted with many import/export formats support: TXT, DOC, ODT, HTML.
-Co-ment has a special focus on layout respect of exported file types.
+Co-ment has a special focus on layout in respect of exported file types.